FazioNico/simple-es6-front-ent-stack/README.md

   Before to use, you need Node.js, bower and npm.
 You should also have git installed.
   * 1: Clone the repository (or download the ZIP file)
   * 2: Install & Run project with `$ npm start`
-  * 3: Refresh browser page to have all resources available

 ## Usage